 Intellectual Capital Meaning

-Intellectual Capital is the knowledge of organization’s human resource that can be used for money-making or other useful purpose or any other information or knowledge that provide the organization with a competitive advantage.
-In other words it is an asset of the company as it is the informational resources which company can use at its disposal for making profits, attracting customers, creating a new product, enhancing existing product or improve business.
+Intellectual Capital is the knowledge of an organization's human resources that can be used for money-making or any other information or knowledge that provides the organization with a competitive advantage.
+In other words, it is an asset of the company as it is the informational resource that the company can use to make profits, attract customers, create a new product, enhance existing products, or improve business.

-Intellectual capital is considered as a business asset as any organization contributes for employee training, enhancing customers relationship, product development, goodwill building, etc. it includes human capital, relational capital, structural capital, intellectual property, know-how, copyrights, patents or any other information or resources that give a competitive advantage.
-It is difficult to measure only goodwill, patents, and copyright to be recognized that, too, if quantifiable all rest are difficult to measure and hence cannot be recognized in the accounts.
+Intellectual capital is considered a business asset as any organization contributes to employee training, boosts customers relationship, product development, goodwill building, etc. it includes human capital, relational capital, structural capital, intellectual property, know-how, copyrights, patents, or any other information or resources that give a competitive advantage.
+It isn't easy to measure only goodwill, patents, and copyright to be recognized.
+If quantifiable, all rest are difficult to measure and hence cannot be recognized in the accounts.

 Components of Intellectual Capital